micmejia/bible-dump/NKJV/Esther/Esth 2.md

 _Now_ Esther had not revealed her family and her people, just as Mordecai had charged her, for Esther obeyed the command of Mordecai as when she was brought up by him.

 ###### 21
-In those days, while Mordecai sat within the king's gate, two of the king's eunuchs, [^m]Bigthan and Teresh, doorkeepers, became furious and sought to lay hands on King Ahasuerus.
+In those days, while Mordecai sat within the king's gate, two of the king's eunuchs, Bigthan and Teresh, doorkeepers, became furious and sought to lay hands on King Ahasuerus.

 ###### 22
 So the matter became known to Mordecai, who told Queen Esther, and Esther informed the king in Mordecai's name.